-At September 30, 2010, the Company had issued three letters of credit totaling \$10.3 million.
-A letter of credit for \$10 million may be called by a customer in the event that the Company defaults under the terms of a contract.
-The letter was renewed in March 2010 and expires in March 2011.
+At September 30, 2011, the Credit Facility had issued four letters of credit totaling \$11.0 million on behalf of the Company.
+Two letters of credit for \$10 million and \$0.7 million may be called by a customer in the event that the Company defaults under the terms of a contract.
+The letters expire in March 2012 and December 2011, respectively.
 Two letters of credit totaling \$0.3 million have been issued in relation to the Company's insurance policies.
-These letters of credit expire in May 2011 and may be renewed annually thereafter.
-At September 30, 2010, the Company has capacity to borrow, subject to covenant constraints, of up to \$23.3 million under this agreement.
+These letters of credit expire in May 2012 and may be renewed annually thereafter.
+At September 30, 2011, the Company has capacity to borrow, subject to covenant constraints, of up to \$24.0 million under this agreement.
+In addition, a letter of credit for \$1.0 million has been issued on behalf of the Company by another financial institution.